 Under a contract that the DOE signed with all nuclear plant owners under the Nuclear Waste Policy Act (NWPA), the DOE was to have a disposal facility open and receiving spent fuel by January 31, 1998.
 To date, the DOE has not constructed a disposal facility, nor has it removed any spent fuel or GTCC waste from the site, and it is uncertain when it will.
 In the meantime, it is CY’s responsibility as a U.S. Nuclear Regulatory Commission (NRC) licensee to store the spent nuclear fuel in accordance with NRC regulations.

 Since 1998 Maine Yankee Atomic Power Company, Connecticut Yankee Atomic Power Company, and Yankee Atomic Electric Company have been in litigation with the DOE seeking monetary damages for the DOE’s breach of its contractual obligations to begin removing spent nuclear fuel and Greater than Class C waste from the three sites by the end of January 1998.
 In early 2013 the three companies received nearly $160 million in court awarded damages from the federal government for the years up to 2001 for Connecticut Yankee and Yankee Atomic, and 2002 for Maine Yankee.
-In a second round of litigation filed in 2007 the three companies collectively are seeking approximately $247 million in damages for the years 2002/3-2008 resulting from DOE’s continuing failure to remove the spent nuclear fuel and Greater than Class C waste from the sites.
-The companies expect to file a third round of litigation before the end of 2013 for continuing damages suffered in the years 2009-2012.
-The longer the federal government delays in fulfilling its obligations the companies damages will continue.
+In November 2013, as a result of a second round of litigation filed in 2007, U.S. Court of Federal Claims Judge Merow entered judgment on his decision to award the three companies approximately $235.4 million in damages for the years 2002/3-2008 resulting from DOE’s continuing failure to remove the spent nuclear fuel and Greater than Class C waste from the sites.
+The companies urge the federal government to fulfill its commitment to remove this material from their sites without further delay and to avoid filing a costly appeal that would only prolong the legal process and adversely affect ratepayers and taxpayers.
+The three companies filed a third round of litigation in august 2013 for continuing damages suffered in the years 2009-2012.
+The longer the federal government delays in fulfilling its obligations the longer the companies' damages will continue.